Text/WhatsApp UK (+44) 7352 088 604

 This NHS approach has strengths, but it also has blind spots.

-Many patients find that their symptoms persist, resurface or multiply over time.
+Many patients find that thier symptoms persist, resurface or multiply over time.
 Professionals themselves are often limited by training syllabi that have not kept pace with modern neuroscience, leaving crucial knowledge about the interplay of brain, body & environment absent from mainstream care.
 In reality, health is not confined to neat categories in a textbook.
 Emotional, social & physiological factors are inseparable & unless we address them together, wellness remains inaccessible and incomplete.

 WHAT DEFINES: